What is the first thing that comes to your mind when we mention Medieval times?

 $69,633,110

-"The Northman" is a 2022 American epic historical action thriller that follows the tale of Amleth, a Viking prince driven by the need to avenge his father's death.
+"The Northman" (2022) is an American epic that masterfully blends historical action with gripping thriller elements.
+The film chronicles the journey of Amleth, a Viking prince whose life is driven by the relentless pursuit of vengeance after his father’s murder.

 AdventureDramaFantasy